Last updated on May 16th, 2018 at 10:29 pm

 Warranty: 12 Months.

-Recommended SD Card For Dash Cams
+Recommended Best SD Card For The Best Dash Cams

 When it comes to sd cards for you dash cam, you want a high quality sd card with high read and write capabilities.
 The reason is that you are recording high quality video (lots of data), so the card has to be able to read and record that data quickly.
+So, for the best dash cam experience, be sure to use the best CD cards.

 You should also purchase an sd card that holds at least 64gb of data, or about 3.5 hours of video.